Florida officer fired after video shows him dragging woman into jail

 The police department said it was made aware of Damon’s actions through supervisors at the Hillsborough County Sheriff’s Office, which operates the county detention facilities.

-“Professionalism is not only expected, it is demanded, in every encounter our officers have with the public, regardless of the arrestee being uncooperative or unpleasant in return.
+“Professionalism is not only expected but it is also demanded, in every encounter, our officers have with the public, regardless of the arrestee being uncooperative or unpleasant in return.
 As law enforcement officers, we are held to a higher standard,” said Interim Police Chief Lee Bercaw.

 “The actions of one individual should not tarnish the work of the nearly 1,000 officers protecting and serving our city who, on any given day, encounter people who choose to be uncooperative during the arresting and booking process; however, they do not let the actions of that individual deter them from following the policies and procedures put in place for safety.
 This former officer’s actions were unacceptable and are not tolerated at this department, which is why we acted swiftly in initiating an internal investigation, relieving him of his duties, and ultimately terminating his employment.”